Sunchildsessions/SunchildSessions/README.md

 # Sunchild Sessions

-**Sunchild Sessions** is a SaaS platform designed specifically for aestheticians to automate client appointment bookings, manage sessions, and streamline their daily workflow.
+**Sunchild Sessions** is a SaaS platform designed for solo entrepreneurs, service-based businesses, and community organizers to simplify appointment booking, enhance client engagement, and grow their business through social connections.
+Whether you're running a salon, spa, tattoo studio, or coordinating social experiences, Sunchild Sessions makes scheduling effortless and socially integrated.

 ## Features (Planned)
-- Simple, mobile-friendly appointment booking
+- Simple, mobile-friendly appointment scheduling -One-on-one and group booking options
-- Client session tracking
+-Shareable booking links and social invites
-- Custom availability and calendar sync
+-Custom availability and calendar sync
-- Automated reminders
+-Company calendars for team schedules and internal updates -Automated reminders and confirmations
-- Dashboard for managing bookings and client info
+-Dashboard for managing sessions, invitees, and client history -Analytics to track usage and business growth

 ## Target Audience
-This tool is built for solo aestheticians and small beauty studios who want an easy, beautiful way to manage their business online.
+Sunchild Sessions is built for service professionals and small businesses that rely on appointments and social engagement to manage and grow their operations.
+Perfect for:
+-Solo entrepreneurs and creators
+-Salons, spas, and tattoo studios
+-Fitness and wellness professionals
+-Coaches, consultants, and freelancers
+-Event hosts and community leaders

 ## Tech Stack (Planned)
 - **Frontend:** Next.js / React